shufanhe/MyRecipe/docs/iteration_report_5.md

 One Important Thing Learned
 ----------------
+1. Look at original documentation before searching for example code, provides better solutions and might save some time.
-1. Be very detailed with everything.
+2. Be very detailed with everything.
-2. Ask for help.
-3. Be careful when merging things.
+3. Be careful to not lose code when merging things.
+4. Ask for help.

 Week 6
 ----------------
 Tasks:
 1. User Stories:
-   - Finish off front-end for all pages users will see.
-   - Unit-tests
-   - Refine anything that is left over.
+   - Incorporate a seperate table for ingredients in the database
-   - Change category text to only allow creator to select from the given categories.
+   - Restrict creator to only select from the given categories when they create a recipe.
    - Upload images for recipes
+   - Finish off front-end for all pages.
+   - Finish/ refine unit-tests to check edgecases.
 Assigning:
 1. Shufan:
+   - Incorporate a seperate table for ingredients in the database
    - Front-end for view recipe
-   - Unit-tests for functions
+   - Unit tests for edit/delete reviews, and notifications.
-   - Refine anything leftover - JavaScript for like/review
+   - Keep trying to implement JavaScript for like/review
 2. Khanh:
    - Upload images for recipes
-   - Update redirect to better html page rather than give 401 page.
+   - Warning message to tell useres they need an account in order to post/like etc. (instead of giving 401 page).
+   - Try to finish before Tuesday: Fix bug in delete/recipe: users should only be able to make changes to their own posts
 3. Diana:
-   - Implement user preferences - finish this story.
+   - Finish implementing user preferences.
-   - Change category text to only allow creator to select from the given categories.
+   - Restrict creator to only select from the given categories when they create a recipe.

 Week 7
 ----------------
-1. Profile pictures
-2. Refine front-end for any pages that still need it.
+1. Allow users to change their profile pictures.
+2. Finsh refining frontend for all pages.
-3. Put in example recipes.
+3. Put in recipes for recipe of the day through admin account.